Billing and Account Management FAQs

 Amazon EMR Best Practice: Configure an external metadata for Amazon EMR Hive.

-You have two options to conveniently manage a Hive external metastore: AWS Glue Data Catalog (Amazon EMR version 5.8.0 or later only), and Amazon RDS, or Amazon Aurora.
-The AWS Glue Data Catalog provides a unified metadata repository across a variety of data sources and data formats, integrating with Amazon EMR as well as Amazon RDS, Amazon Redshift, Amazon Athena, and any application compatible with the Apache Hive metastore.
+You have two options to conveniently manage a Hive external metastore: Amazon Glue Data Catalog (Amazon EMR version 5.8.0 or later only), and Amazon RDS, or Amazon Aurora.
+The Amazon Glue Data Catalog provides a unified metadata repository across a variety of data sources and data formats, integrating with Amazon EMR as well as Amazon RDS, Amazon Redshift, Amazon Athena, and any application compatible with the Apache Hive metastore.
 As an RDBMS, Amazon RDS MySQL or Amazon Aurora can be used as an external Hive metadata store.
 All you need to do is to use Amazon RDS configuration to overwrite the default configuration of the EMR Hive metastore.
 Both options support configuring the metastore when launching the cluster, which is an efficient and faster way to start an EMR Hive cluster with an external metastore configured.

 Enterprise Support Best Practices

-Create a critical case in the AWS Support Center immediately.
+Create a critical case in the Amazon Web Services Support Center immediately.
 Be sure to include detailed information on the use case and error messages in the case.
 An Amazon ElastiCache support engineer will contact you within 15 minutes and help you to resolve the issue.
 If you are an enterprise customer and you submit a case, your technical account manager is notified of the case immediately.
 The technical account manager will assist you with support resources and make sure that the services are restored in the shortest possible time.
 After the issue is resolved, your technical account manager provides a series of suggestions to avoid the issue from recurring.